Leonardo Sciascia: Biography

 After one year in Rome, Sciascia moved back to Caltanissetta, in Sicily.
-In 1961, he published the mystery Il giorno della civetta (The Day of the Owl), one of his most famous novels, and in 1963, the historical novel Il consiglio d'Egitto (The Council of Egypt), set in 18th-century Palermo.
+In 1961, he published Il giorno della civetta (The Day of the Owl), one of his most famous novels, about the Mafia, and in 1963, the historical novel Il consiglio d'Egitto (The Council of Egypt), set in 18th-century Palermo.
 After a series of essays, in 1965 he wrote the play L'onorevole (The Honorable), a denunciation of the complicities between government and the mafia.
 Another political mystery novel is 1966's A ciascuno il suo (To Each His Own).

 The following year Sciascia moved to Palermo.
 In 1969, he began a collaboration with Il Corriere della Sera.
 That same year he published the play Recitazione della controversia liparitana dedicata ad A.D.
 (Recitation of liparitana dispute dedicated to A.D.), dedicated to Alexander Dubček.
 In 1971, Sciascia returned again to mystery with Il contesto (The Challenge), which inspired Francesco Rosi's movie Cadaveri eccellenti (1976; Illustrious Corpses).
 The novel created Polemics, due to its merciless portrait of Italian politics, as did his novel Todo modo (1974; One Way or Another), due to its description of Italy's Catholic clergy.

 At the 1975 communal elections in Palermo, Sciascia ran as an independent within the Italian Communist Party (PCI) slate and was elected to the city council.
 In the same year, he published La scomparsa di Majorana (The Disappearance of Majorana), dealing with the mysterious disappearance of scientist Ettore Majorana.
 In 1977, he resigned from PCI, due to his opposition to any dealing with the Democrazia Cristiana (Christian Democratic party).
 Later, he would be elected to the Italian and European Parliament with the Radical Party.

 Sciascia's last works include the essay collection Cronachette (1985), the novels Porte aperte (1987; Open Doors) and Il cavaliere e la morte (1988; The Horseman and Death).
-He died in June 1989 at Palermo.
+He died on 20 November 1989 in Palermo.